 and General Physics I Laboratory

-Two courses from different disciplines: ANTH°°, ECON, LEAD, PSCI, PSYC, SOC
+Two courses from different disciplines: ANTH, ECON, GEND, LEAD, PSCI, PSYC, RES or SOC

-Two courses with an EASC attribute, at least one at 3000 level or higher.
+Two courses with an EASC attribute

-Directed Experiential Education (DEE) opportunities are based on project availability with community partners and student eligibility.
+D Directed Experiential Education (DEE) opportunities are based on project availability with community partners and student eligibility.
 For more information, visit Experiential Education & Career Services (EE&CS).

-NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).
+NOTE: Students must pass MATH0010 Pre-Algebra or have equivalent placement scores to enroll in required math course(s).

-In collaboration with academic colleges across all JWU campuses, JWU Study Abroad programs offer a variety of options for major, minor, Arts & Science, and elective credit at many price points for students during the academic year and summer.
-Financial aid is applicable and scholarships are available.
+In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international options for major, minor, arts and sciences, and elective credit at many affordable price points for students during the academic year, break periods, and summer.
+Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
+Financial aid may be applied and scholarships are available.
 Visit the study abroad website for information, program descriptions and online applications.
+Where will you go?